Liberal Studies Overview

 Students entering the University of San Diego and/or declaring a major during 2015-2016, should follow information contained in the printed course catalog (also known as the "catalog of record") published on October 1, 2015.
 Access the catalog of record at http://catalogs.sandiego.edu.

-The required coursework is divided into 3 distinct categories: core courses, concentration courses, and credential preparation courses.
-The core courses provide instruction in the content that is tested on the CSET (California Subject Matter Competency) exam.
-Within the core requirements, there are 10 specialized courses designed specifically for educators; many of these courses also introduce the content standards for that particular subject.
-Only grades of C or higher satisfy core and concentration course requirements.
+The required coursework is divided into three categories: major/core courses, concentration courses, and credential preparation courses.
+The major and core courses provide instruction in the content that is tested on the CSET (California Subject Matter Competency) exams.
+Within the core requirements, there are specialized courses designed specifically for educators; many of these courses also introduce the content standards for that particular subject.
+Only grades of C or higher satisfy core and concentration course requirements in the major.
 Only grades of B– or higher satisfy credential preparation course requirements.
-No courses can be taken pass/fail.
-The CBEST must be passed before a student can complete their admission to the credential program (SOLES).
-The LBST 400 course includes the capstone requirement for the program and should be taken within the last 30 units and after completion of the advanced writing course ENGL 304W.
-The CSET must be passed prior to student teaching.
+No courses may be taken pass/fail.
+LBST 400 is the capstone requirement for the program and should be taken within the last 30 units and after completion of the advanced writing course ENGL 304W.
+The CSET exams must be passed prior to student teaching.